 Even after pondering over the issues, if there are no signs of genuine efforts from her side, don’t hesitate in reminding her again.
 Stay polite and be consistent in asking what you want.

-5. ADJUST THE TONE OF YOUR DISCUSSION
+5. ADJUST YOUR TONE

 Even after repeated reminders, if she appears unwilling to improve things, adjust your tone.
 You can start in a polite and requesting manner, but if issues aren’t getting solved, using a bit of a firm tone is justified.